solsarratea/simple-feedback-system/README.md

 ![](/heart.gif)

-Feel free to cantact me if you want to add yours!
+Feel free to send PR if you want to add yours!